Something's Got to Give: Pre-production

+Monroe health problems

 By the middle of 1962, Marilyn Monroe had not appeared in a film project since The Misfits, released in February 1961, and instead focused on her health.
 She had surgery for her endometriosis and gallbladder problems, and underwent four weeks of hospital treatment for depression.
 She first admitted herself to the Payne Whitney Psychiatric Clinic, but was erroneously placed on a ward meant for people with psychosis, where she was locked in a padded cell and not allowed to move to a more suitable ward or leave the hospital.
 After three days, Monroe was moved into the Columbia University Medical Center with the help of her ex-husband Joe DiMaggio, with whom she rekindled a friendship.

+Goodbye Charlie

 By January 1961, Monroe had one film left on her four-picture contract with Twentieth Century-Fox.
 Monroe was offered the title role in Goodbye Charlie (1964) based on the 1959 play by George Axelrod.
 In the play, the male character Charlie Sorrel is shot by a jealous husband, falls out of the ship's porthole, becomes lost at sea, and is reincarnated as a blonde woman.
 Monroe was unimpressed with the offer, stating: "The studio people want me to do Goodbye Charlie.
 But I'm not going to do it.
 I don't like the idea of playing a man in a woman's body, you know?
 It just doesn't seem feminine."

 That same month, James Garner was offered the leading role opposite of Monroe.
 Monroe's choice of director was George Cukor, who had previously directed her in Let's Make Love (1960).
 However, Cukor was unavailable as he had intended to direct Lady L (1965) at Metro-Goldwyn-Mayer (MGM).
 According to The New York Times, the production was plagued by internal problems including cost overruns, with nearly $2.7 million spent, and Cukor's dissatisfaction with Robert Anderson's script.
 Tony Curtis and Gina Lollobrigida were set to star, while the script was rewritten by S. N. Behrman and later Noel Langley.
 However, in April 1961, Cukor delivered an interoffice memo to MGM production head Sol C. Siegel, stating he had vehemently disliked the latest draft due to "its lack of style and wit".
 Rather than proceed with filming Lady L the next week, Cukor asked to be relieved from the project.